 No, it'll be better spent if we spend that money on somebody 35.

-LO death panel.
+They're low death panel.

-Then that's what this 10-year-old girl in the lung transplant is all about.
+And that's what this 10-year-old girl in the lung transplant is all about.

 I'm still stunned by that, folks.

-Some people live and some people die.
+But just the idea that Kathleen Sebelius said it, some people live and some people die.

 Aren't you the people worried about maybe nobody dying?

-Isn't that what you do, what you do is good.
+Isn't that what you do?

-You don't want anybody to die.
+What you do is you don't want anybody to die.

-Somebody's gonna live, somebody's gonna that's true, by the way.
+That's true, by the way.

-I don't didn't election disagree with that, but for this regime to say that, after making everybody think that they're the exact opposite.
+But for this regime to say that, after making everybody think that they're the exact opposite.

 What happens is Michelle's out there, I don't even, I don't know, I don't care what she's talking about.

-What was she talking about, Snerdley?
+What was she talking about, Snirdly?

 Do you know?

-Yeah, what kind of rights?
+What kind of rights?

-Oh, lesbian gay, transgender equal rights.
+Oh, lesbian, gay, transgender, equal rights.

 Yeah, there's a real shortage of that.